wstanislaus/data_science_template/README.md

 # Data Science Cookie Cutter

 ## Why?
-It is important to structure your data science project based on a certain standard so that your teammates can easily maintain and modify your project.
+It is important to structure your data science project based on a certain standard so that you can easily maintain and modify your project, also share with your colabrators/development team

 This repository provides a template that incorporates best practices to create a maintainable and reproducible data science project.